 hid_t file_id IN: HDF5 file identifier on which to start logging metadata operations.

 Opens the log file and starts logging metadata cache operations for a particular file.
-It will dump the current contents of the cache (including flush dependencies, if any) to the log when it is called so the state will be known.
 Calling this function when logging has already been enabled will be considered an error.

 H5Fstop_mdc_logging